tedgey/Daily-Sales-Quotes/README.md

 Sales Quote of the day page:
+enable social links to share properly
+-twitter (complete)
+-facebook
+-linkedin
+Quotes are not longer random, but they are static for the first quote in quotes.json.

-enable social links to share properly change quotes from appearing as random every time the page loads to a new quote every day add submit link for "Submit to be featured"
+- create timer or something to change quote every day

+  add submit link for "Submit to be featured"
   More motivation link
   enable QuoteScore counter to have a heart animation

 Modal submission form:
 greatest quote ever